react-native-community/discussions-and-proposals/proposals/0000-split-jest-from-react-native-core.md

 ## Alternatives

-- **Continue including Jest:** We could continue including the preset, and take on the maintenance burden associated with this, as long as development and support is revilatised.
+- **Continue including Jest:** We could continue including the preset, and take on the maintenance burden associated with this, as long as development and support is revitalised.
 - **Switch default testing framework:** We could replace Jest with another test framework and runner like Vitest.
 However, this increases maintenance burden.
 - **Minimal testing interface:** We could create a framework-agnostic unit testing interface.
 However, `@testing-library/react-native` already exists.